httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 {"hello": "world"}
 ~~~

-Here is a gzip-compressed json object
+Here is a gzip-compressed JSON object
 using a content coding.

 Request: